jakearchibald/jakearchibald.com/static-build/posts/2021/11/dom-cross-fade/index.md

   update(range.valueAsNumber);
 </script>

-You can't just fade the second item on top, as you can still see the first item underneath.
-In this situation, you've probably done the same as me, and also faded the other item out:
+…as you can still see the first item underneath.
+In this situation, you've probably done the same as me, and faded the other item out at the same time:

 <figure class="full-figure max-figure checkd">
   <div class="example-stage">